e-clearing-net/OCHP/documentation/PSO_documentation.md

 ## PSO Method
 The following method is part of the PSO implementation to be used by the PSO.
-Typically, an EMP implementation consists of these methods, as well as the ability
+Typically, an PSO implementation consists of these methods, as well as the ability
 - [UpdateStatus.req](/documentation/NewDocumentation.md/#updatestatusreq)